-Second, agencies may also turn to outside lawyers for advice, 438 although it is not clear how frequently they do so.
-FOIA might not fully shield all communications between the agency and an outside lawyer from disclosure.
-Such protection may tenuously depend on the Supreme Court refraining from overruling the consultant's corollary to the deliberative process privilege.
-439 We flag this issue as a theoretical matter but make no recommendation for reform as we did not uncover evidence of any widespread problems in practice.
+outside lawyer from disclosure.
+Such protection may tenuously depend on the Supreme Court refraining from overruling the consultant's corollary to the deliberative process privilege.442 We flag this issue as a theoretical matter but make no recommendation for reform as we did not uncover evidence of any widespread problems in practice.